gaps-closure/gaps-closure.github.io/docs/C/01-overview.md

 ## Document Roadmap

 In the rest of this document, we first present a quick start guide followed by a detailed usage of the toolchain components.
-For each component, we describe what is does, provide some insight into how it works, discuss inputs and outputs and provide invocation syntax for usage.
+For each component, we describe what it does, provide some insight into how it works, discuss inputs and outputs and provide invocation syntax for usage.
 We conclude with a discussion of limitations of the current toolchain and a roadmap for future work.
 We provide samples of significant input and output files in the appendices, and provide a list of bibliographic